dimitrivinet/big-data_project/README.md

 # toy_server: a Big Data course project

 A simple API to predict flowers of the Iris dataset.
 It takes a form with 4 values in a POST request and returns a string containing the prediction, while logging the requester's IP, the values provided and the prediction in a mongo database.
+The API can then be integrated in a Kubernetes minikube cluster and scaled to needs.

 ### Requirements: